yashgole97/cp-amazon-clone/README.md

-# AMAZON CLONE React Karrtopelka
+# AMAZON CLONE Using React

 Amazon clone based on React.
-Done by Max Karrtopelka on august 2020
+Done by Yash Gole on august 2022

 ## Available website